posprint/template/README.md

 ## Introduction

-JSX template for POS print.
+JSX template for POS print. `numeral` and `dayjs` are embedded to provide formating utilities for amount and date.

 ## API